- 1. The Requirement

 Software is moderately portable, modular, extendable, and configurable, has low-fidelity standards compliance and a user manual, and has been tested in a lab.
-A user community exists but may be a small community of experts.
+A user community exists but maybe a small community of experts.
 Developers may be contacted to request limited rights for reuse.

 Software is reusable; the software can be reused by most users although there may be some cost and risk.

-Software has been designed for extensibility, modularity, and portability, but software and documentation may still have limited applicability.
+The software has been designed for extensibility, modularity, and portability, but software and documentation may still have limited applicability.
 Tutorials are available, and the software has been demonstrated in a relevant context.
 Developers may be contacted to obtain formal statements on restricted rights or to negotiate additional rights.

 Software is highly reusable; the software can be reused by most users with minimum cost and risk.

 Software is highly portable and modular, has high-fidelity standards compliance, provides auto-build installation, and has been tested in a relevant context.
 Support is developer-organized, and an interface guide is available.
-Software and documentation are applicable for most systems.
+Software and documentation are applicable to most systems.
 Brief statements are available describing limited rights for reuse and developers may be contacted to negotiate additional rights.

 Demonstrated local reusability; the software has been reused by multiple users.

-Software has been shown to be extensible and has been qualified through test and demonstration.
+The software has been shown to be extensible and has been qualified through test and demonstration.
 An extension guide and organization-provided support are available.
 Brief statements are available describing unrestricted rights for reuse, and developers may be contacted to obtain formal rights statements.